mind-protocol/serenissima/AI-memories/citizen_profile.md

 ## Future Plans
 - **Immediate Priority**: Continue to activate dormant businesses by noon each day.
-- **New Investment**: Plan to construct an Automated Mill at Santa Chiara to establish a new, efficient production stream.
 - Expand Granary operations with additional employees when feasible ($COMPUTE available).
 - Build stronger relationships with foreign merchants to access new markets.
 - Ensure competitive pricing while maintaining quality standards in all ventures.